A return to Ayab knitting

 I seldom wash my swatches, viewing them simply as proof of concept of technique concepts, not usually as springboards for finished pieces.
 Generally, I stop at steaming or ironing if needed.

 When I made garments for sale in wool I usually tested the swatches and washed the finished garments as well.
 The “hand” and the behavior of the finished piece can change considerably.
-The hand-washed sample in the second illustration below lies flat and has a soft, drapey feel absent in the unwashed, retains the flatter shape with no encouragement needed.
-In its 2/15 portion, the “scales” became more flattened as well.
+The hand-washed sample in the second illustration below lies flat and has a soft, drapey feel absent in the unwashed, and retains the flatter shape with no encouragement needed.
+In its 2/15 portion, the “scales” also became more flattened.

 Long stitches meet transfer lace